Ly0n/awesome-robotic-tooling/README.md

 * [ONLYOFFICE](https://github.com/ONLYOFFICE/CommunityServer) -  is a free open source collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.
 * [Ganttlab](https://gitlab.com/ganttlab/ganttlab-live) - The easy to use, fully functional Gantt chart for GitLab and GitHub.
 * [discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple
+* [Gerrit](https://gerrit.googlesource.com/gerrit/) - is a code review and project management tool for Git based projects

 ## Documentation and Presentation
 * [Typora](https://typora.io/) - A Minimalist Markdown Editor